BoiseState/CS455-resources/examples/security/rmisslex1fixedport/README.md

 Change to subdirectory resources/ to do Steps 1-5.
 Use password test123 (as it is embedded in the code).

-1. Generate a keystore that has a key pair (public and private key) along with a self-signed certificate
+1. Generate a keystore that has a key pair (public and private key) along with a self-signed certificate.
+(PKCS12 is an industry standard store type)

-	keytool -genkey -alias SecureServer -keyalg RSA -keystore Server_Keystore
+	keytool -deststoretype pkcs12 -genkey -alias SecureServer -keyalg RSA -keystore Server_Keystore

 2. Examine the contents of the generated Server Keystore